 The purpose of adoption is to place children who have been permanently and legally separated from their birth parents with a new family.
 In Virginia, over 60% of our foster care youth are adopted by their foster parent.
 Adoption in Virginia is an 11 step process that ensures the best fit and success for both the family and youth in care.
 Click here to learn more about adoption.

-There are more than 5,000 youth in Virginia’s foster care system, nearly 700 of which are able to be adopted and eagerly awaiting a family to call their own.
+There are more than 5,000 youth in Virginia’s foster care system, more than 600 of which are able to be adopted and eagerly awaiting a family to call their own.
 The children in foster care come from many different types of families and range in age from birth to 17 years of age.
 Use the search tool below to learn more about these amazing individuals or visit www.AdoptUSKids.com.

 Family-Match is an online network created exclusively for state workers to match adoptive families, foster families, and foster-to-adopt families with children in state care.